huntervaners/Template_Assetto_Corsa_App/README.md

-I'm trying to make App developpent in Assetto Corsa easier.
+I'm trying to make App developpent in Assetto Corsa easier.<br/>
 So here's a template folder , and a script that already include :
 * __SimInfo__ (for 32 & 64 bits) *by Rombik , modified by me*
 * An __acMain()__ function